imed-ghomari/roadmap-to-janna/website/docs/sidebar1/Processes/Disregard prohibited and doubtful matters.md

 step: ""
 ---

-* Link to [seeking the lawful](docs/sidebar1/Initiatives/worship/seeking%20the%20lawful.md): can be applied to music.. etc. Only seek when absolutely necessary, and leave them whenever you can.
+* Link to [Seeking the lawful](docs/sidebar1/Initiatives/worship/Seeking%20the%20lawful.md): can be applied to music.. etc. Only seek when absolutely necessary, and leave them whenever you can.
 * Link to [Reliance](docs/sidebar1/Initiatives/good%20traits/Reliance.md): make sure to stop at the lawful means, even if the unlawful ones seem more reliable at getting results.